-Our annual revenues were \$16.5 million in 2005 and \$9.4 million during the six months ended June 30, 2006.
+Our annual revenues were \$16.5 million in 2005 and \$15.5 million during the nine months ended September 30, 2006.
 We generate revenues through contract research, product sales and license fees.
-We had net losses of \$2.0 million and \$4.8 million for the year ended December 31, 2005 and the six months ended June 30, 2006, respectively, and we expect to incur significant additional expenses as we expand our business.
-We also expect significantly greater losses for the foreseeable future primarily due to increased expenditures related to our nanomaterial and medical device product development efforts.
+We had net losses of \$2.0 million and \$6.8 million for the year ended December 31, 2005 and the nine months ended

+September 30, 2006, respectively, and we expect to incur significant additional expenses as we expand our business.
+We also expect losses to continue for the foreseeable future primarily due to increased expenditures related to our nanomaterial and medical device product development efforts.

 Historically, our contract research revenues have accounted for a large proportion of our total revenues, and we expect that they will continue to grow and will represent a significant portion of our total revenues for the foreseeable future.
 Our contract research revenue was \$15.4 million in 2005.
-We generated contract research revenues of \$4.2 million and \$8.1 million for the three and six months ended June 30, 2006, respectively.
-As of June 30, 2006, our Contract Research Group was working on 82 contracts.
+We generated contract research revenues of \$4.9 million and \$13.0 million for the three and nine months ended September 30, 2006, respectively.
+As of September 30, 2006, our Contract Research Group was working on 94 contracts.
 In addition to these contracts, we regularly have a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
-The approximate value of our backlog was \$16.7 million as of June 30, 2006.
+The approximate value of our backlog was \$24.1 million as of September 30, 2006.

 Revenues from product sales currently represent a small proportion of our total revenues, and, historically, we have derived most of these revenues from the sales of our sensing systems and products that make use of light-transmitting optical fibers, or fiber optics.
-License revenues have been significant in the last three fiscal years primarily due to the Luna Energy transactions described in our Registration Statement on Form S-1.
+License revenues were significant in 2004 primarily due to the Luna Energy transactions described in our Registration Statement on Form S-1.
 Although we have been successful in licensing certain technology, we do not expect license revenues to represent a significant portion of future revenues.
 However, over time we do intend to gradually increase such revenues.
-In the near term, we expect revenues from product sales to increase because of our acquisition of Luna Technologies on September 30, 2005.
+For the full year, we expect revenues from product sales to increase because of our acquisition of Luna Technologies, Inc. ("Luna Technologies") on September 30, 2005.
 We also expect to increase our investments in product development and commercialization, which we anticipate will lead to increased product sales growth.
 In the future, we expect that revenues from product sales will represent a larger proportion of our total revenues and that as we develop and commercialize new products, these revenues will reflect a broader and more diversified mix of products.